 He appeared in the Edgar Lustgarten-hosted series The Silent Witness in 1954 and, a year later, was credited in the part of Inspector Finch in the British film Radio Cab Murder.

 The next 15 years saw him appearing in a wide range of small character parts in films and TV series including The Avengers and Danger Man.

-In 1972 he took the role of the officious Captain Stephen Peacock in the comedy series, Are You Being Served? that he became known to millions.
+But it was in 1972 when he took the role of the officious Captain Stephen Peacock in the comedy series, Are You Being Served? that he became known to millions.